aman20212/DEMOApp/README.md

 ## Running Node Server
-Run npm start:server on a separate terminal window to bootup the node server at `http://localhost:3000`.
+Run node server.js on a separate terminal window to bootup the node server at `http://localhost:3000`.

 ## Code scaffolding